Jodicooli/GraphRAG/documentation/README.fastapi.md

-# FastAPI - Lightweight API for GraphRAG Backend
+# FastAPI - Lightweight API for GraphRAG backend

 ## What is FastAPI?